Mediators in Kazakhstan Printable versionLast update: 09.12.2019

 A mediator shall:

-- organize the negotiation process (explain the parties’ aims, rights and responsibilities)
+- organizes the negotiation process (clarifies the goals, rights and obligations of the parties);

-- examine the situation through questions, not persuading
+- examines the situation through questions, not convinces;

-- help the parties find an alternative option for settling the conflict
+- helps the parties find an alternative solution to the conflict;

 Mediator’s rights and responsibilities